expo/expo/docs/pages/versions/v40.0.0/sdk/firebase-recaptcha.md

   TouchableOpacity,
   Platform,
 } from 'react-native';
-import { FirebaseRecaptchaVerifierModal } from 'expo-firebase-recaptcha';
+import { FirebaseRecaptchaVerifierModal, FirebaseRecaptchaBanner } from 'expo-firebase-recaptcha';
 import * as firebase from 'firebase';

 // Initialize Firebase JS SDK